dmouscher/nomic/rules-public.md

 Go and destroy the glorbs in the marsh.
 You will get 10 Glorb brains for doing so.
 To destroy the glorbs the player must roll a d20 and get any number above 13 to spawn a glorb.
 13 spowns 1 glorb and each numberical increase in dice outcome will spawn an additional glorb.
 To defeat a glorb that player must roll 1d6 per glorb and roll a 5 or greater.

+## 350

+* Players get 2 points for every item they create through an action in #actions.
+* The item must have been defined in a rule prior to creation inorder to recieve points.
+* Resources are not items.